marcopennekamp/lore/vm/poem.md

     - Function:
       - **Variant** (uint8):
         - Multi: A multi-function value.
+        - Single: A single function is backed by a single-function multi-function, with its type arguments specified.
+          - Single function values can be used to represent lambdas as constant values, but only those that are created inside monomorphic functions and capture no variables.
+All other lambdas must be created at run-time using the `Lamdba` operation.
         - Fixed: A fixed function with a fixed input type resolved during universe resolution.
-        - Lambda: A lambda function, which are backed by a single-function multi-function.
-Lambda functions are distinct from fixed functions as lambdas don't need an explicitly specified input type.
-          - Only lambdas that are created inside monomorphic functions and capture no variables can be represented as Lambda function value constants.
-All other lambdas must be created at run-time using the `Lamdba` operation.
       - **Name** (string): The name of the targeted multi-function.
+      - If `Single`:
+        - **Type argument count** (uint8)
+        - **Type arguments** (Type*)
       - If `Fixed`:
         - **Input type** (Type): The desired input type that the fixed function should match.
     - List: